Xon77/Live4Life/README.md

 * although the code is available here, the interface and the setup are relatively complex, as this tool is not meant to be a simple graphic user interface (GUI) for a casual, untrained user of SuperCollider, but focused to allow the creation of a lot of combinations tailored to my creative dreams.

-* due to the fact I almost began learning SuperCollider with this project and that I am not a professional developer, I have developed my own coding strategies, which might be bad or unoptimized.
+* due to the fact I almost began learning SuperCollider with this project and that I am not a professional developer, I have developed over time my own coding strategies, which might be old, bad or unoptimized.
 Even though there are some bugs, the tool works well for me with my workflow.
 But I cannot guarantee it will work for you the way you want.

 * changing drastically effect parameters can produce very loud sounds.
 So, monitor the volume.